oriolus98/SoA_CompVis_classif_benchmarker/README.md

 - Python 3.9+
 - TensorFlow 2.x
 - PyTorch 2.x
-- GPU (recommended for faster training)
+- GPU (highly recommended for faster training)

 Install all dependencies using the provided `requirements.txt` file.